DataJuggler/Blazor.Excelerate/README.md

 Live Demo:
 <a href=https://excelerate.datajuggler.com target="_blank">https://excelerate.datajuggler.com</a>

-Blazor Excelerate is an open source Blazor demo for Nuget DataJuggler.Excelerate, which is built on top of EPP Plus 4.5.3.3 (last free version).
+Blazor Excelerate is an open source Blazor demo for Nuget DataJuggler.Excelerate, which is built on top of NPOI.
 Instructions (copied from Index.razor.cs)
 1. Prepare your spreadsheet (save as .xlsx extension) and ensure you have a header row, and the column names make good property names.
    Download MemberData.xlsx to see an example (Downloads\MemberData.xlsx comes with this project and contains 20,000 random names and addresses).